Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Experiment

-\textbf{\cjc{Semantic Calibration.}} \cjc{To verify that HALD mitigates semantic drift and improve generalization, we analyze both crop-level consistency and prediction alignment with a reference model trained under full soft-label coverage.
-Specifically, crop-level consistency quantifies how well predictions from different crops of the same image agree, measured by the average Jensen--Shannon (JS) divergence and cosine similarity before and after Stage B. Prediction alignment, on the other hand, evaluates how closely the student model’s predictions (w/ or w/o hard Calibration) match those of the reference model on unseen data.
-As shown in Table~\ref{tab:semantic-calibration}, we observed improved semantic consistency and stronger prediction alignment with the reference model, validating the role of hard labels in mitigating semantic drift and improving overall performance.}
+\textbf{Semantic Calibration.} To verify that HALD mitigates semantic drift and improves generalization, we analyze crop-level consistency and prediction alignment against a reference model trained with full soft-label coverage.
+Crop-level consistency measures agreement across crops of the same image via Jensen--Shannon divergence and cosine similarity before and after Stage~B, while prediction alignment assesses how closely student predictions (with/without hard calibration) match the reference on unseen data.
+As shown in Table~\ref{tab:semantic-calibration}, HALD improves both metrics, confirming the effectiveness of hard-label calibration in reducing semantic drift and enhancing performance.